kamaradclimber/heishamon-homeassistant/README.md

 Just make sure you have an MQTT integration configured.
 Heishamon mqtt messages should quickly lead to auto-discovery.

+⚠ By default, all sensors related to less common setups (cooling, buffer, solar or pool) are disabled by default.
+They can easily enabled when looking at the "Aquarea HeatPump Indoor Unit" device under "entities not shown".

 ## Alternatives

 If you own Panasonic CZ-TAW1 module and have access to Panasonic smart cloud: use https://github.com/cjaliaga/home-assistant-aquarea or https://github.com/ronhks/panasonic-aquarea-smart-cloud-mqtt.